-ABC shows (so far): $100,000 Pyramid, 20/20, 20/20: In an Instant, American Crime, American Housewife, The Bachelor, The Bachelorette, Big Fan, Black-ish, The Catch, Celebrity Family Feud, Conviction, Dancing With The Stars, Designated Survivor, Downward Dog, Dr. Ken, Fresh Off The Boat, The Goldbergs, The Great American Baking Show, The Great Christmas Light Fight, Grey’s Anatomy, How To Get Away With Murder, Last Man Standing, Marvel’s Agents Of SHIELD, Match Game, The Middle, Modern Family, Notorious, Once Upon A Time, People Icons, Quantico, The Real O’Neals, Scandal, Secrets And Lies, Shark Tank, Speechless, Steve Harvey’s Funderdome, Still Star-Crossed, Time After Time, The Toy Box, and When We Rise.
+ABC shows (so far): 20/20, The $100,000 Pyramid, Alex Inc., America’s Funniest Home Videos, American Housewife, American Idol, The Bachelor, The Bachelor Winter Games, The Bachelorette, Black-ish, Celebrity Family Feud, Child Support, The Crossing, Dancing with the Stars, Deception, Designated Survivor, For the People, Fresh Off the Boat, The Gifted, The Goldbergs, The Good Doctor, The Great American Baking Show, The Great Christmas Light Fight, Grey’s Anatomy, How to Get Away with Murder, Kevin (Probably) Saves the World, Marvel’s Agents of SHIELD, Marvel’s Inhumans, Match Game, The Middle, Modern Family, Once Upon a Time, Quantico, Roseanne, Scandal, Shark Tank, Speechless, Spitting Up Together, Station 19, Ten Days in the Valley, To Tell The Truth, The Toy Box, and What Would You Do?.

-CW shows this season (so far): The 100, Arrow, Crazy Ex-Girlfriend, DC’s Legends Of Tomorrow, The Flash, Frequency, iZombie, Jane The Virgin, No Tomorrow, The Originals, Reign, Riverdale, Supergirl, Supernatural, Terry Crews Saves Christmas, The Vampire Diaries, and Whose Line Is It Anyway?.
+CW shows this season (so far): The 100, Arrow, Black Lightning, Crazy Ex-Girlfriend, DC’s Legends of Tomorrow, Dynasty, The Flash, iZombie, Jane the Virgin, My Last Days, The Originals, Riverdale, Supergirl, Supernatural, Valor, and Whose Line Is It Anyway?.

-FOX shows this season (so far): 24: Legacy, American Grit, APB, Beat Shazam, Bob’s Burgers, Bones, Brooklyn Nine-Nine, Empire, The Exorcist, The F Word, Family Guy, Gotham, Hell’s Kitchen, Kicking & Screaming, The Last Man On Earth, Lethal Weapon, Love Connection, Lucifer, Making History, MasterChef, MasterChef Junior, The Mick, My Kitchen Rules, New Girl, Pitch, Prison Break, Rosewood, Scream Queens, The Simpsons, Sleepy Hollow, Son of Zorn, Star, and You the Jury.
+FOX shows this season (so far): 9-1-1, Beat Shazam, Bob’s Burgers, Brooklyn Nine-Nine, Empire, The Exorcist, Family Guy, The Four: Battle for Stardom, Ghosted, Gotham, Hell’s Kitchen, LA to Vegas, The Last Man on Earth, Lethal Weapon, Love Connection, Lucifer, MasterChef, MasterChef Junior, The Mick, New Girl, The Orville, Phenoms, The Resident, Showtime at the Apollo, The Simpsons, So You Think You Can Dance, Star, and The X-Files.

-NBC shows this season (so far): America’s Got Talent, The Blacklist, The Blacklist: Redemption, Blindspot, The Carmichael Show, Caught On Camera With Nick Cannon, Chicago Fire, Chicago Justice, Chicago Med, Chicago PD, Dateline NBC, Emerald City, First Dates, The Good Place, Great News, Grimm, Law & Order: Special Victims Unit, Little Big Shots, Powerless, The New Celebrity Apprentice, Shades of Blue, Sunday Night with Megyn Kelly, Superstore, Taken, This Is Us, Timeless, To Tell the Truth, Trial & Error, The Voice, The Wall, and World of Dance.
+NBC shows this season (so far): America’s Got Talent, American Ninja Warrior, AP Bio, Better Late Than Never, The Blacklist, Blindspot, The Brave, Champions, Chicago Fire, Chicago Med, Chicago PD, Dateline NBC, Ellen’s Game of Games, Genius Junior, Good Girls, The Good Place, Great News, Law & Order: Special Victims Unit, Law & Order True Crime, Little Big Shots, Reverie, Rise, Running Wild with Bear Grylls, Superstore, Taken, This Is Us, Timeless, The Voice, The Wall, Will & Grace, and World of Dance.

 Note: If you’re not seeing the updated charts, please try reloading the page.
 You can also view them here.